patrickkerby/fiddle/content/collections/pages/home.md

 ---
 id: home
 blueprint: pages
-title: 'Welcome to the gorgeous Fiddle Ridge'
+title: 'Your Gateway to the Rocky Mountains'
 template: home
 author: 44bed780-3406-4295-bfd5-fc7af693beca
 updated_by: 44bed780-3406-4295-bfd5-fc7af693beca
-updated_at: 1647998224
+updated_at: 1648352827
 background_image: Header.jpg
 header_content: 'Fiddle Ridge is located 10 minutes west of Hinton, AB at the edge of Jasper National Park, overlooking the Rocky Mountains.'
 about_title: About